-Under certain circumstances, the English Proficiency requirement may be met without the official TOEFL or IELTS.
-These circumstances include: - studying at an accredited institution where the official language of instruction is English, consideration given for length of program, cumulative grade point average and overall academic performance - completing one year or more of academic coursework at a United States institution, pending review of transcripts - passing an in house English Assessment A TOEFL/IELTS waiver will not be considered until all other documents required for admission have been received.
+A TOEFL/IELTS waiver will not be considered until all other documents required for admission have been received.
 Students may need to meet additional requirements such as the GPA or testing requirement, or they may be required to submit official confirmation of their language instruction.
-At any time the office of Admissions, Graduate Department, or office completing the English Assessment can require further documentation or request the student submit an official TOEFL/IELTS.
+At any time, the Office of Admissions, Graduate Department, or office completing the English assessment can require further documentation or request the student submit an official TOEFL/IELTS.
 Once all required documents have been received, the Graduate Department may waive the TOEFL/IELTS if it is determined English proficiency has been met.
-Those students who do not demonstrate English proficiency have the option to attend the Abraham Lincoln Intensive English Program in Springfield, Illinois.
 Benedictine University reserves the right to test the English writing and speaking skills of all incoming undergraduate and graduate students if circumstances warrant it.
-Students may be placed in courses which will help them improve in their academic endeavors.
+Where indicated by inhouse testing, students may be placed in additional courses in English for Academic Purposes which will help them improve in their academic endeavors.
 Overseas Credentials Academic credentials should include:

-- A list of all courses studied each year

-- Grades or examination results received (both passing and failing) in each course

-- Maximum and minimum grades obtainable

-- Certified English translation of all international academic credentials

-- If you have studied at a non-U.S. university, you must have your university educational credentials evaluated by ECE (Educational Credential Evaluators, Inc. https://www.ece.org/) or Educational Perspectives (http://www.edperspective.org/benedictine/).
+- A list of all courses studied each year. - Grades or examination results received (both passing and failing) in each course. - Maximum and minimum grades obtainable. - Certified English translation of all international academic credentials. - If you have studied at a non-U.S. university, you must have your university educational credentials evaluated by Educational Credential Evaluators, Inc. (ece.org) or Educational Perspectives (www.edperspective.org/benedictine).
 Report requirements vary by program, please contact the Office of Admissions for information on the type of report required.
 Read the directions on the evaluation form carefully and send all information needed and payment for the evaluation directly to the evaluating organization.
 Allow four to six weeks for your evaluation to be sent to Benedictine University.

-Graduate Entrance Exams

-For U.S. standardized tests such as the TOEFL, contact one of the following in your country:

-- U.S. embassies and consulate offices

-- Fulbright commissions

-- Bi-national centers

-- Private organizations such as the Institute of International Education.
+Graduate Entrance Exams For U.S. standardized tests such as the GMAT, GRE, MAT and TOEFL, contact one of the following in your country: - U.S. embassies and consulate offices - Fulbright commissions - Bi-national centers - Private organizations, such as the Institute of International Education.
 Ask for an international application.
-Take the test at least five months before the intended start of school

-For international applicants living in the U.S., contact one of the following:

-• 1-800-GRE-Call or www.ets.org/gre/
+Take the test at least five months before the intended start of school.
+For international applicants living in the United States, contact one of the following: - 1-800-GRE-Call or ets.org/gre - 1-800-GMAT-Now or mba.com - 1-800-622-3231 (MAT) or milleranalogies.com - 001-847-869-7700 (TOEFL) or ets.org/toefl International Programs and Services Policies and Procedures All international students are required to attend an orientation as part of the academic experience.
+Participation in orientation is mandatory and the course is listed on final transcripts.
+Failure to attend may jeopardize your visa status.
+International students who do not show satisfactory academic progress may have their status terminated.